RedPitaya/Documentation/developerGuide/hardware/GEN2/hw_specs/hw_specs.rst

 ..
 TODO GEN 2 measurements and update text

 In this section you can find common hardware specifications for all Red Pitaya board models.
-The measurements were performed on the **STEMlab 125-14 Gen2 Z7020 Pro** board and are the same for all Gen 2 board models (except where specifically stated).
+The measurements were performed on the **STEMlab 125-14 Pro Z7020 Gen 2** board and are the same for all Gen 2 board models (except where specifically stated).
 Any future measurements will be added to this section.

 Please refer to the board model documentation for schematics, relevant components, mechanical specifications, and 3D models.
 Please note that the full hardware schematics for the Red Pitaya boards are not available.
 While Red Pitaya has open-source code, the hardware schematics are not open source.
 However, development schematics with information regarding hardware configuration, FPGA pin connections, and similar, are available.